Sexuality and Gender Alliance (SAGA) house—special-interest house for gay, lesbian, bisexual, and transgender students and their allies.

 (Overseas) seminars—now called study abroad programs.
 Do not use the term "seminar."

-senior staff—appointed by the college president and including the following positions: the provost and dean of the college, the dean of students, the vice president for development, the vice president for enrollment services, the vice president for administration and treasurer, the chief information officer, the director of institutional research, assessment, and planning, the director of communications and marketing, the director of human resources, the secretary of the college, and the chair of the academic strategic planning committee (ASP).
+senior staff—appointed by the college president and including the following positions: the provost and dean of the college, the dean of students, the director of the Office for Academic Diversity and Inclusiveness, the director of Inclusive Living and Learning, the vice president for development, the vice president for enrollment services, the vice president for administration and treasurer, the chief information officer, the director of institutional research, assessment, and planning, the director of communications and marketing, the director of human resources, the secretary of the college, and the chair of the academic strategic planning committee (ASP).

 Sr.—capitalize and abbreviate when part of someone's name; precede by a comma except when writing for the press.
 See commas.